NIKUNJMAHAJAN/Economics/README.md

 * The project uses the IS-LM model to analyze the expected effects of these measures.

 # IS-LM Framework: Key Concepts
+* The two curves in this study are IS & LM Curves:
    # IS Curve: Goods Market
 * Derived from the national income identity: